karlogb/AI-Shorts-Maker-deprecated/README.md

 ## 🧠 What It Does

-- 📝 Generates a creepy story using OpenAI GPT-4
+- 📝 Generates a story using OpenAI GPT-4
 - 🗣️ Converts the story into voiceover using ElevenLabs
 - 🎬 Creates a vertical video with MoviePy
 - 🔤 Adds auto-synced subtitles